Dr. Kimberly wright doing root canals treatment

 What to expect after a root canal

 After having a root canal, you can expect approximately two to four days of mild to moderate sensitivity to biting pressure.
 Over-the-counter medications such as acetaminophen or ibuprofen should take care of any discomfort.
-If it doesn’t, notify Dr. Wright and Dr. Rodriguez, as she may need to treat a different issue.
+If it doesn’t, notify Dr. Wright, as she may need to treat a different issue.
 You shouldn’t experience any additional swelling.
-If you do, contact Dr. Wright and Dr. Rodriguez.
+If you do, contact Dr. Wright.

 Root Canal